madaooftheblues/MonkePlayer/README.md

 Press `p` to play the previous song in the list.

 Press `0` or `9` to increase or decrease volume respectively.

+### Compiling

+SDL and SDL_mixer libraries as well as the ncurses library is required to be installed for compilation.

+Make sure to link the libraries when compiling:

+`g++ MonkePlayer.cpp Song.cpp -o MonkePlayer -lncurses -lSDL -lSDL_mixer`